corysanders3/fitlit/README.md

 2. Clone your own local version of the repository
 3. Run `npm install` to install project dependencies
 4. Run `npm start` to start the server
-5. You will also need to run the backend server.
-That repository can be found [here](https://github.com/corysanders3/fitlit-api).
-6. Clone a local version of the repo in step 5.
-7. CD into that directory and run `npm install` to install project dependencies
-8. Run `npm start` to start that server
-9. Navigate to the address provided within the terminal ex: http://localhost:8080/
+5. Navigate to the address provided within the terminal ex: http://localhost:8080/

 ## Test Driven Development